Mansfield College, Oxford: Nonconformist roots

 Since the college was first formally integrated into the university structure in 1955, its Nonconformist aspects have gradually diminished.
 Until 2007 Mansfield trained United Reformed Church (URC) ordinands, who became fully matriculated members of the university and received degrees.

 The Nonconformist history of the college is however still apparent in a few of its features.
 A portrait of Oliver Cromwell hangs in the Senior Common Room and portraits of the dissenters of 1662 hang in the library and the corridors of the main college building, together with portraits of Viscount Saye and Sele, John Hampden, Thomas Jollie and Hugh Peters.

 The college chapel is unconsecrated, and contains stained glass windows and statues depicting leading figures from Nonconformist movements, including Cromwell, Sir Henry Vane and William Penn.
 Chapel services are still conducted in a Nonconformist tradition.
 Over the years attendance at chapel services has declined and the make-up of the general student body no longer reflects the Nonconformist religious origins of the college.

-Because of its Nonconformist roots, the college still has strong links with American schools.
-It has a long established tradition of accepting around thirty "Junior Year Abroad" students from the US every year.
-These students come to study in Oxford for one academic year.